Back to Blog

 Frequently Asked Questions

 How long is the concert?
-A typical concert for The Human League, including any supporting acts, usually lasts between 2.5 to 3 hours.
-The Human League's main set is generally around 1.5 to 2 hours long, often including a brief encore.
+A typical Human League concert, including any support acts and their set, will last approximately 2.5 to 3 hours.
+The Human League's headline set itself usually runs for about 1.5 to 2 hours.

 Will there be an opening act?
-It is highly probable that there will be at least one supporting act for an artist of The Human League's calibre playing at a venue like The Trentham Estate.
-Specific supporting artists are usually announced closer to the event date.
+It is highly likely there will be at least one opening act, often a band that complements The Human League's synth-pop or new wave style.
+Specific support acts are usually announced closer to the event date by the promoter.

 Photography and video policies?
-Generally, small, non-professional cameras and mobile phones are permitted for personal use to take photos and videos.
-However, professional cameras with detachable lenses, video cameras, and selfie sticks are usually prohibited.
-Always check the venue’s specific policy closer to the date, as these can vary.
+Generally, small, non-professional cameras (like phone cameras) are permitted for personal use.
+However, professional cameras with detachable lenses, video cameras, and GoPros are usually prohibited.
+Flash photography is also often discouraged.
+Always check the specific venue policy before attending.

 ATMs and payment options?
-While some vendors within The Trentham Estate may accept card payments, it is always wise to carry some cash, as not all food, drink, or merchandise stalls might have card facilities, or card machines can sometimes malfunction.
-ATMs might be available on-site or within Trentham village, but it’s best to confirm this closer to the date or bring sufficient cash.
+While some vendors at the venue may accept card payments, it is always wise to carry some cash for smaller purchases or if card machines are unavailable or experience technical issues.
+ATMs may be available on-site or in the immediate vicinity, but it's best not to rely solely on them.

 Top Tips for The Human League at The Trentham Estate